yochaigal/cairn/wip/2e/character-creation.md

 - First, roll on the [Backgrounds](#backgrounds) table below.
 Note the roll result, as you will need to refer to it for the next few steps.
 - Choose a name from the available list, then record each of your character's starting items.
 See the [core rules](/wip/2e/#core-rules/#equipment) for how to record items.
 - Roll on each of the included tables in the background.
 Record your character's items, skills, or abilities from each result.
-Some backgrounds may ask you to refer to tables on the [Marketplace](https://cairnrpg.com/wip/2e/marketplace) as well.
+Some backgrounds may ask you to refer to the tables in the [Marketplace](https://cairnrpg.com/wip/2e/marketplace) as well.

 ## Backgrounds